louiejtaylor/hisss/README.md

 # hisss
-A snakemake workflow to download/align reads to targets and produce useful outputs.
+A Snakemake workflow to download/align reads to targets and produce useful outputs.

 ## Installing